 How Fabora RAMS helps steel erectors and steelwork teams

-Saved libraries for repeat erection content
+Reusable libraries for the repeat stuff

-Revision control, PDF export, and share links
+Revisions, PDF and share links

 Final review reminder

-Review, edit, and approve before issue
+Review, edit and approve before it goes out

-Edit the sequence and controls
+Update the sequence and controls

 Official guidance